 The Clean Vessel Act, Clean Marina, Clean Boater, and Clean Boating Partnership programs are all located under the Clean Boating Programs.
 The goal of the Clean Boating Programs is to promote a clean marine environment by building partnerships with marinas and educating the community about the importance of keeping Florida waters clean in effort to reduce water pollution and improve water quality.
 These clean programs also provide outreach to marinas and their boaters.

 This is a federal program that provides grant funds to the states.
-State governmental agencies partners with local governments, private marinas, and others to fund eligible projects.
+State governmental agencies partners with local governments, private marinas and others to fund eligible projects.
 In Florida, the Clean Vessel Act (CVA) Grant Program is administered through the Florida Department of Environmental Protection in Tallahassee.
-CVA grant funds are for the construction, renovation, operations and maintenance of pumpout stations and waste reception facilities for recreational boaters and for educational programs that inform boaters of the importance of proper disposal of their sewage.
-Learn more about Clean Vessel Act.
+CVA grant funds are for the construction, renovation, operations and maintenance of pumpout stations and waste reception facilities for recreational boaters, and for educational programs that inform boaters of the importance of proper disposal of their sewage.
+Learn more about the Clean Vessel Act Program.

 This is a voluntary designation program with a proactive approach to environmental stewardship.
-The Program encourages marinas, boatyards, and marine retailers to incorporate Best Management Practices (BMPs) exceeding regulatory requirements.
+The program encourages marinas, boatyards and marine retailers to incorporate Best Management Practices (BMPs) that exceed regulatory requirements.
 To become designated as a Florida Clean Marina, facilities must meet regulatory requirements and implement BMPs designed to protect Florida’s waterways and address critical environmental issues such as sensitive habitats, waste management, stormwater control, spill prevention and emergency preparedness.
-Facilities may also become designated as a Clean & Resilient facility; this program recognizes facilities that have achieved additional levels of environmental responsibility and sustainability.
-It is an expansion of BMPs currently in place and provides additional recommendations to strengthen facilities ability to withstand natural and man-made disasters.
+Facilities may also become designated as a Clean & Resilient facility.
+This program recognizes facilities that have achieved additional levels of environmental responsibility and sustainability.
+It is an expansion of BMPs currently in place and provides additional recommendations to strengthen a facility's ability to withstand natural and man-made disasters.
 All designated facilities receive ongoing technical support from the Clean Marina Programs and the Clean Boating Partnership.
-Learn more about Clean Marina Programs.
+Learn more about the Clean Marina Program.

 Clean Boater Program

-This is an outreach and educational Program.
-It is a voluntary initiative that seeks to involve boaters in protecting Florida’s waterways through education on the importance of protecting the state’s native vegetation, wildlife and natural environment.
-In collaboration with the Clean Marina Programs, it provides guidance on adopting environmentally friendly practices, including proper trash management, using bilge socks and fueling collars, EPA Safer Choice products and practicing recycling habits.
-Boaters may take the pledge to show participation is helping to keep the waters clean.
-Learn more about Clean Boater Program
+The Clean Boater Program is a voluntary initiative that seeks to involve boaters in protecting Florida’s waterways through education on the importance of protecting the state’s native vegetation, wildlife and natural environment.
+In collaboration with the Clean Marina Programs, it provides guidance on adopting environmentally-friendly practices, including proper trash management, using bilge socks and fueling collars, EPA Safer Choice products and practicing recycling habits.
+Boaters take the pledge to show participation in helping keep the waters clean.
+Learn more about Clean Boater Program.

 Clean Boating Partnership